 STRATEGIZE TENT SET-UP

 When setting up a tent in the desert, your main focuses should be on avoiding the sun and the wind.
 Heat can be a major problem if you keep your tent erected during the day, acting as an oven and trapping in hot air.
 These temperatures have been known to melt certain plastics and glues, which can create even more dangers when taking toxic fumes into account.
 If you erect the tent perpendicular to the wind, be prepared for lots of gusts!

 PLAN YOUR NUTRITION AND TAKE IT EASY MID-DAY

 Extreme temperatures may suppress your appetite, but you still require proper nutrition as you adventure into the heat.
-Think strategically about your nutrition, and don’t divide your food into three meals, rather, eat consistent small snacks throughout the day.
+Think strategically about your nutrition.
+Try to eat consistent small snacks throughout the day instead of three big meals.
 This will keep you from being weighed down by a heavy meal, and it also prevents you from growing hungry.
 We suggest high protein snacks and non-perishable foods like dried fruit, nuts, and complex carbs.
 It will also help if you do most of your major exploring in off-peak hours so that you’re relaxing rather than exerting in the hottest time of day.

 DON’T COUNT ON GPS OR CELL SERVICE

 Just plan on being so far out of range that you will have no cell service or GPS.
 Bring a paper map, a compass, and if you’re a real trooper, a star chart.
 Please tell friends and family your exact location, your exact plans, and a time window for your return.
 If those fall through, people will know where to start looking if you get into trouble with injury or danger.